reymon359/gatsby-personal-site/content/posts/traveling-through-the-canary-islands-an-in-depth-guide-to-the-canary-islands/index.md

 The Canary Islands are a Spanish archipelago located in the Atlantic Ocean, west of Morocco.
 Here I will share the knowledge and experiences from my time living there for anyone planning to visit the Islands.
 This guide will provide a general view of them and then focus on the ones I visited.

-This guide is based on my own experience therefore some aspects and opinions are not as objective as others.

-Here is the map from my [World Places project](https://ramonmorcillo.com/map) where I added some of my favorite places from them and others that people suggested to me.
+Here is the map from my [World Places project](https://ramonmorcillo.com/map) where I added my favorite places from them and others that people suggested to me.
 To use it, have a look at the legend and select the layers you are interested in.

 <iframe height="350" width="640" src="https://www.google.com/maps/d/u/0/embed?mid=1O0IseePWpXqpT0v6srZyZMRDAvHhpWDg&amp;ll=28.362176239479567%2C-16.220206526556023&amp;z=7"></iframe>